What Are SEO Breadcrumbs on Websites?

 Breadcrumbs on a website are a small trail of pages shown as links, typically located in the upper left corner of your screen.
 Each of the crumbs is a link to another page on your website and is generally separated by the “greater than” symbol (>), but you can also use an arrow (→) or forward-slashes (//) to break up the pages.
 A simple generic example for an e-commerce website may look like this, Home > Category > Subcategory > Product.

-The concept of breadcrumb navigation may seem simple enough, so how can you use them?
+You already know that providing a better user experience and making your pages easier for search engines to crawl and index will improve your organic search performance—so how do you use breadcrumbs to level up your website’s SEO?
 First, determine if breadcrumbs are a good fit for your site.
 Since they are a linear trail that reads from right to left, make sure you can format your pages in this way.

 As a general rule, breadcrumbs can only improve your site as they do no harm if someone chooses not to utilize them.
 They are small and do not interfere with the content on a page, so it is worth considering adding breadcrumbs to your site.
 The next step is to decide which of the three types of breadcrumbs to implement.